 Students accepted into off-campus ACM programs are billed the Lake Forest tuition rate by the College for a normal course load.
 Course overloads and summer courses in ACM programs have different charge levels and policies.
 Program fees vary and are payable directly to the College.
 Required program deposits are paid directly to the ACM office.
 In addition to any ACM program fee or deposit, there is a Lake Forest College administrative deposit of $250, which will be applied as payment toward program expenses upon participation.
 If the student withdraws from the program, the deposit may be forfeited if notification is not made by the required date.

 Emergency loans are approved by the Student Accounts Office for a maximum of $400.
 The approved loan is presented to the Cashier in order to obtain the funds, and payments for the loan are made to the Cashier.
-Any unpaid student loans are placed on your account at the end of the semester with a penalty of $25.
+Any unpaid student loans are placed on your account at the end of the semester with a penalty of 10% of the loan balance.
 Loans are subject to interest charges and are only approved under specific situations.
 Students that default on repaying an emergency loan will no longer be eligible to receive funds under the program.